 Are these common brochure design mistakes hindering the effectiveness of your marketing?
 This article provides straight-forward, simple to implement advice that can make the difference between connecting with your reader or turning them away.

 The design should present your information in a clear, concise format that is easy to read and follow.
 Choose the content based on what will provide the most value to your reader.
 Delete anything that is not essential.
 Cramming in too much information can be just as ineffective as providing too little.
-When you’re tempted to fill up every inch of available space, stop right there and refer to these words below from the author of what just might have been one of your favorite childhood books – The Little Prince.
+When you’re tempted to fill up every inch of available space, stop right there and refer to these words from the author who wrote what just might have been one of your favorite childhood books – The Little Prince.
+“Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.”

 Keep that in mind as you create your brochure.
 Use it as a bit of inspiration if you’re struggling to decide which content to keep and which needs to go.
 This is a challenge all designers face regardless of their years of experience.
 It can be especially difficult for those closest to the content – if you are the owner of the business, for example.
 In this case you may find it beneficial to ask someone else for an objective opinion of what content they feel is most relevant and helpful.